Properly tracking and managing your lead sources can help drive future sales.

 Regardless of attribution, lead sources are the start of your lead generation process.
 Once your source attracts someone to your website or other content, you can use business intelligence data, such as bounce rates and screen time, to qualify your leads.
 Once the leads are qualified, outreach can begin – and, hopefully, conversion will follow.

-Key takeaway: Lead sources are the start of the lead generation process, and the insights you glean from lead source attribution can reshape your lead generation efforts.
+TIP: Lead sources are the start of the lead generation process, and the insights you glean from lead source attribution can reshape your lead generation efforts.

 How to track and manage lead sources